Finola Hughes

 Finola Hughes (born 29 October 1959) is a British actress, best known for her role as Anna Devane on the ABC soap operas General Hospital and All My Children, and her portrayal of Laura in the 1983 film Staying Alive.

 She is also known for her portrayal of Anna Devane's identical twin, Alexandra "Alex" Devane on All My Children and Patty Halliwell on the supernatural series, Charmed.
 She also portrayed Carol on the final season of the NBC sitcom Blossom.
 Hughes has also appeared in the films, Aspen Extreme, Above Suspicion and Like Crazy.

+Early life

+Hughes was born 29 October 1959.
+She was educated in London.
+Hughes trained in dance and performing arts at the Arts Educational Schools London.

 Career

-Hughes trained in dance and performing arts at the Arts Educational Schools London.
-In 1981, she originated the role of Victoria the White Cat in the London production of Andrew Lloyd Webber's musical Cats.
-In 1983, Hughes starred with John Travolta in the musical film Staying Alive, a sequel to Saturday Night Fever.
+In 1981, Hughes originated the role of Victoria the White Cat in the London production of Andrew Lloyd Webber's musical Cats.
+In 1983, she starred with John Travolta in the musical film Staying Alive, a sequel to Saturday Night Fever.
 She played the role of Laura, an English dancer who is the romantic interest of Travolta's character Tony Manero.
-Hughes also appeared on the sitcom Blossom, and as the X-Men character Emma Frost in the television movie Generation X (1996).

-In 1997, Hughes starred in Aaron Spelling's short-lived primetime soap opera Pacific Palisades.
-She was a frequent guest star on the television series Charmed, playing the mother of the Halliwell girls, Patricia "Patty" Halliwell.
-She provided the voice of Lara, Superman's biological mother, in Superman: The Animated Series.
-Another voice-over role she had was Miss Robertson on an episode of Fox's animated comedy series Life with Louie.